A self confessed radio nut from the age of 9 and at the age of 19 was lucky enough to have had 3 offers from 3 radio stations.

 After this I had the pleasure of working at one of the best and largest local radio stations, Trent FM in Nottingham, plus the original GEM-AM.
 I have so many happy memories of presenting various shows including co-presenting the Breakfast show.

 My radio career then brought me back to London and the South-East and amongst other radio stations I’ve been back to the BBC to present some shows for BBC World Service.
 I’ve also presented shows on Smooth FM, 2-Ten FM, Thames Radio and Radio Jackie.

 My other joys in life are walking the hills near where we live, always listening to music, going out with the girls and being on stage in Amateur Dramatics, when I can.

-Join me every Saturday night from 7-9pm for ‘The 80s Zone and Sunday from 6-8pm for ‘Yacht Rock’.
+Join me every Sunday from 6-8pm for ‘Yacht Rock’.

 John always had an interest in radio even in school days with a make-shift cable system wired into a few mate’s houses via bell wire installed along the garden wall.

 An interest in tape recording came next and later a home studio with a home built mixer took him to hospital radio with a move a few years later into commercial radio in the new Radio Wyvern in Worcester.
 First job there was reading the racing results on the sports show which was questionable because he had not a clue about racing!